tiangolo/full-stack/docker-swarm-cluster-deploy.md

 Set up a main load balancer with Traefik that handles the public connections and Let's encrypt HTTPS certificates.

-* Connect to a manager node in your cluster (you might have only one node) that will have the Traefik service via SSH.
+* Connect via SSH to a manager node in your cluster (you might have only one node) that will have the Traefik service.
 * Create a network that will be shared with Traefik and the containers that should be accessible from the outside, with:

 ```bash